1/1st Denbighshire Hussars: Hundred Days Offensive

 After the completion of the Fifth Battle of Ypres on 2 October, Second Army began preparing for its next bound, the Battle of Courtrai.
 When 31st Division carried out its advance on 16–17 October, it found no enemy in front, and it was not until 18 October, after it had passed through Tourcoing, that it contacted the enemy rearguards again.
-On 20 October the division closed up towards the River Schelde agaist slight opposition, but that night its front and rear areas were shelled and gassed incessantly.
+On 20 October the division closed up towards the River Schelde against slight opposition, but that night its front and rear areas were shelled and gassed incessantly.
 The division was rested and then moved to II Corps.
 When it came back into the line the enemy were no longer giving ground and were again deluging the area with shellfire and gas.
 The corps would have to make a set-piece attack to advance further.

 This was the Action at Tieghem on 31 October.
 94th (Y) Brigade led for 31st Division, with Zero Hour at 05.25.
-German retaliation to the British barrage was not severe, but German machine gun posts fought hard in the farms and villages of the densely-populated countryside.
+German retaliation to the British barrage was not severe, but German machine gun posts fought hard in the farms and villages of the densely populated countryside.
 The first objective was reached on schedule at 06.45, and after a two hour pause the second was taken between 10.00 and 11.00.
 The following day the brigade's patrols encountered no opposition, the Germans having fallen back behind the Schelde.
 About 15.00 on 1 November at Driesch the brigade made contact with the French troops coming up on their left.
 II Corps then went into reserve.